jadjoubran/laravel5-angular-material-starter/readme.md

 If you don't have composer (`composer --version` to make sure that you have it), you can install it using this command `npm install -g getcomposer` thanks to [getcomposer](https://github.com/jadjoubran/getcomposer)

-Automated: `git clone git@github.com:jadjoubran/laravel5-angular-material-starter.git && cd laravel5-angular-material-starter && bash setup.sh`
+Automated (assuming you have composer, npm, bower installed globally) `git clone git@github.com:jadjoubran/laravel5-angular-material-starter.git && cd laravel5-angular-material-starter && bash setup.sh`

+Step by Step:
 * `git clone git@github.com:jadjoubran/laravel5-angular-material-starter.git`
 * create `.env` file (clone it from `.env.example` and adjust your DB connection string)
 * `npm install -g gulp bower`